National Day Parade: NDP funpacks

 Funpacks were introduced in 1991, which contain various goodies each year.
 These goodies include food, drinks, vouchers from various participating companies and sponsors, as well as items and commodities intended for the use during the parade, such as a theme-designed torchlight and the Singapore flag.
 For most years, the funpacks are packed by selected members of the Singapore Armed Forces.
 In 2009, prisoners helped to pack the funpacks through the Yellow Ribbon Project.

 Most funpacks are designed by students from local polytechnics and community services.
 For the 2015 funpack, people from all walks of life created 50 different designs for the funpack.
 The funpack included a Singa Lion figurine, snacks and games.
 It was distributed to every Singaporean and permanent resident household.

 In 2019, the funpacks were redesigned to be more environmentally-friendly.
 The 2024 funpacks were designed by students from special education schools, with themed designs based on the pillars of Total Defence.
 The funpacks were constructed by national servicemen; that year, the NDP began experimenting with powered exoskeletons and mobile robots to assist in production.

+In 2025, the NDP packs came in seven designs, featuring works of art by 41 artists with disabilities.
+Multiculturalism, Resilience, Openness and Boldness were the themes of four of the NDP pack designs, created by 21 artists at ART:DIS.